 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.

-Measurement Focus, Basis of Accounting, and Financial Statement Presentation (Continued)
+Measurement Focus, Basis of Accounting, and Financial Statement Presentation (continued)

 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Measurable means the amount of the transaction can be determined and available means collectible within the current period, or soon thereafter, to pay liabilities of the current period.
 For this purpose, the Academy considers revenues to be available if collected within 60 days after the end of the current fiscal period.
 Expenditures are generally recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures are recorded only when payment is made.
+Debt service expenditures are recorded only when payment is made.

 Charges for services are considered revenue once the service is rendered, and as such are considered susceptible to accrual.
+All other revenue items are considered to be measurable and available only when cash is received by the Academy.